alouiadel/whisper-realtime-echo/README.md

 - 🎤 Record audio directly and transcribe it
 - 🌍 Choose between English-only and multilingual models
 - 🗣️ Select language for multilingual models (auto-detect available)
+- 🌐 Translate any language to English text
 - 📏 Select model size with VRAM/speed indicators
 - 💻 GPU (CUDA) or CPU processing
 - 📊 Real-time transcription status